-District employees have the option of participating in a deferred compensation plan as defined in Section 457 of the Internal Revenue Code that is administered by the state deferred compensation plan.
+District employees have the option of participating in a deferred compensation plan as defined in §457 of the Internal Revenue Code that is administered by the state deferred compensation plan, or the District.)

-403(B) PLAN - TAX SHELTERED ANNUITY (TSA)
+403(b) Plan - Tax Sheltered Annuity (TSA)

 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under the elective deferrals employee contribution process.
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).

-The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers and various requirements.
-The plan is administered by a third party administrator.
+The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
+The plan is administered by Omni.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.

-NOTE 17: TERMINATION BENEFITS
+NOTE 16: TERMINATION BENEFITS